NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - title: With whom we work
     images:
     - images/howwework.svg
-    content: 'We work together with international algorithmic fairness experts, primarily affiliated to academic institutions.  '
+    content: 'We work together with international algorithmic fairness experts.
+The specific people we ask to be part of an audit commission differs per case.
+Almost all experts we work with are affiliated to academic institutions, among others:'
     button:
       enable: false
       label: Cases we work on